Efficient Computation of Sparse and Robust Maximum Association Estimators: Robust and sparse maximum association

 with $F: \mathbb{R}^p \times \mathbb{R}^q \rightarrow \mathbb{R}:~F(\bm a, \bm b) = \bm a' \bm C_{xy} \bm b$ under the constraints

 This problem formulation avoids the repeated evaluation of the correlation measure that is needed for a projection-pursuit approach as suggested by \citet{Alfons2016}.
-The covariance needs to be estimated only once and is then fixed for the optimization process.
+The covariance needs to be estimated only once to act as input for the optimization problem, and is then fixed for the optimization process.
 For higher-order coefficients $\rho_k$ and vectors $(\bm a_k, \bm b_k)$, $k\in \{2, \ldots ,\min(p,q)\}$, constraints for uncorrelatedness with the lower-order directions are needed:

 Especially for the high-dimensional setting, where $p$ and/or $q$ are big, it can be desirable to set some coefficients to zero in the vectors for the linear combinations.
 Thus, penalty terms can be added as further constraints in the form of